alexandremattioli/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

    The following parameters are supported.

    - deviceid: The device ID of the VNF nic.
-The device id must be consecutive and start from 0.
+The device IDs must be consecutive and start from 0.

-   - name: The name of the VNF nic.
+   - name: The name of the VNF NIC.

-   - required: True if the VNF nic is required.
+   - required: True if the VNF NIC is required.
 Otherwise it is optional.
-It cannot be true if a preceding nic is optional.
+It cannot be true if a preceding NIC is optional.

-   - management: True if the VNF nic is a management interface.
+   - management: True if the VNF NIC is a management interface.
 False otherwise

-   - description: The description of the VNF nic.
+   - description: The description of the VNF NIC.

-   When VNF nics are added, users will see the list of VNF nics.
+   When VNF NICs are added, users will see the list of VNF NICs.

    |vnf-nics-list.png|